General Chen-Ricci inequalities for Riemannian submersions and Riemannian maps: Introduction

 \section{Introduction}

-In submanifold theory, one of the most fundamental problems is to establish simple and sharp relationships between the intrinsic and extrinsic curvature invariants of a Riemannian submanifold \cite{Chen_2011}.
-Toward this, a fundamental relation was derived between the Ricci curvature (intrinsic invariant) and the squared mean curvature (extrinsic invariant) for submanifolds of real space forms \cite{Chen_1999}.
-Further, such a relation (known as the \textit{Chen-Ricci inequality}) has also been established for submanifolds of complex, generalized complex, Sasakian, cosymplectic, Kenmotsu, and generalized Sasakian space forms as listed in Table \ref{table_1}.
-In addition, in \cite{Oprea_2010}, Oprea improved the Chen-Ricci inequality for Lagrangian submanifolds of complex space forms, without determining the equality case, using optimization techniques.
-In \cite{Deng_2009}, Deng also improved this inequality along with the equality case by using some algebraic inequalities.
+In submanifold or immersion theory, one of the most fundamental problems is to establish simple and sharp relationships between the intrinsic and extrinsic curvature invariants of a Riemannian submanifold \cite{Chen_2011}.
+Toward this, various authors have derived \textit{Chen-Ricci inequalities} providing relations between the Ricci curvature (intrinsic invariant) and the squared mean curvature (extrinsic invariant) for different types of submanifolds in several space forms.
+These inequalities were also improved by Oprea \cite{Oprea_2010} and Deng \cite{Deng_2009}, using optimization techniques and some algebraic inequalities, respectively.
 However, improved Chen-Ricci inequalities for K\"ahlerian slant submanifolds of complex space forms and for $C$-totally real submanifolds of Sasakian space forms cannot be obtained using the approaches of Oprea and Deng.
-Notably, for such cases, Tripathi established an improved Chen-Ricci inequality with equality in \cite{Tripathi_2011}.
-Since then, many authors have established such inequalities for different types of submanifolds in various kinds of ambient manifolds \cite{Malek_Nejadakbary, LKSC_2022, LMASJ, Malek_Balgeshir, Mihai_2015, MR_2012, MUA_2019, Ozgur_2011, Tripathi_2011, Zhang_2015}.
-For a detailed survey on the Chen-Ricci inequalities, we refer to \cite{Chen_Blaga} and the references therein.
+To avoid such limitations, Tripathi \cite{Tripathi_2011} established an approach to improve Chen-Ricci inequalities.
+For a detailed survey on Chen-Ricci inequalities, we refer to \cite{Chen_Blaga} and the references therein.

-The Chen-Ricci inequalities have also been extensively studied by many authors in the context of geometrically structured Riemannian submersions from such kinds of space forms as listed in Table \ref{table_rs}.
-Motivated by the diverse applications of Riemannian submersions mentioned in \cite{Falcitelli_2004, Sahin_book} and the studies mentioned in Table \ref{table_rs}, we introduce a general framework of Chen-Ricci inequalities for Riemannian submersions between Riemannian manifolds.
-This framework is suitable to derive Chen-Ricci inequalities for Riemannian submersions when the source manifolds are generalized complex and generalized Sasakian space forms, as well as real, complex, real K\"ahler, Sasakian, Kenmotsu, cosymplectic, $C(\alpha)$ space forms, etc. In addition, we can use this general framework to establish Chen-Ricci inequalities for various geometrically structured Riemannian submersions, including invariant, anti-invariant, semi-invariant, slant, semi-slant, and hemi-slant submersions having the above-mentioned space forms as the source spaces.\\